Security camera catches postal worker throwing package

-BOYNTON BEACH, Fla. - A Boynton Beach homeowner is upset after a United State Postal Worker threw his package at his house and onto his driveway.
+BOYNTON BEACH, Fla. - A Boynton Beach, Florida homeowner is upset after a United State Postal Worker threw his package at his house and onto his driveway.

 The whole thing was caught on Don Ledsworth's security camera.
 He said the package contained cancer medicine for his dog.